 Business Advisor Salary and Cost

-According to multiple sources, the common salary of a business advisor in the United States is between $65,000 and $80,000.
+According to multiple sources, the typical salary of a business advisor in the United States is between $65,000 and $80,000.
 However, this does differ across the globe.
 In the UK, the average is $45,000 (approx. £35,000).
 The country’s GDP and average income are two indicators of how much their salary can be.

 Business advisors cost $100 per hour on average.
 The price depends on the business’s stature and the consultant’s level of expertise.
 No matter the cost, it is crucial to hire a business advisor since the success of your business depends on it.